Bruna-Portilho/Bruna-Portilho/README.md

-# Data Science Projects Portfolio - Bruna Portilho
+# Data Science Projects Portfolio

 Welcome to my projetcs portfolio.
 Here you will be able to take a look at all my data science projects.